jocelynsaysrawr/foreclosure/README.md

 Write the following statements inside the `loan()` function block

-1. Declare a variable named `account`, with an initial value being a literal object having the following properties and values:
+1. Declare a variable named `account` using const, with an initial value being a literal object having the following properties and values:
   - key : `borrowed`, value : `550000`
   - key : `balance`, value : `286000`
   - key : `monthlyPayment`, value : `1700`